andrsem/money_processor/README.md

 ### Description

-This command line app is useful to visualize your spreadsheet expenses and incomes using CSV
+This CLI is to visualize your expenses and incomes.
+It converts spreadsheet data through CSV to  a visual form

+### Roadmap

+- write logic to separate income and expense data